kur0neko/DesignWebsiteWithFlask/README.md

    ```
 **How to Run our project**
 - Open terminal on this specific directory <DesignWebsiteWithFlask/Web App Tester/>
-- When u inside the Web App Tester folder, run bash command to execute python script
+- When you inside the Web App Tester folder, run bash command to execute python script
   ```bash
   Python3 run.py
   ```
+- Python will display Port Localhost
+- Copy the Port localhost open on the web browser.

-**Example How to Run our project on a Virtual Environment**
+**Example How to Run our project in a Virtual Environment**
 ![](https://github.com/kur0neko/DesignWebsiteWithFlask/blob/master/images/Example1.gif)